Shevlin-Hixon Lumber Company |

 1922 running six or seven miles south along the west bank of the Deschutes River to Benham Falls, where

 a bridge was built to carry the line to the east bank of the river.
-A river-to-rail transload facility
+The company built a river-to-rail transload

 would be removed from the water and loaded onto railcars for shipment to the mill. |